aptech/docs/docs/seqaposix.rst

 Purpose
 ----------------
-Creates a sequence of dates in POSIX date/time format.
+Creates a sequence of dates.

 Format
 ----------------